-55.4.10 • OTHER PROVISIONS
+55.4.10 OTHER PROVISIONS

 55.4.10.1 Adult Use Retail Sales.
-Adult Use Retail Sales facilities are a permitted use, subject to the same permit requirements that apply pursuant to Humboldt County Code Sections 314-55.3, et seq. applicable to Medical Cannabis Dispensaries.
-All regulations applicable to permitting of Medical Cannabis Dispensaries shall be applicable to Adult Use Retail Sales facilities, except those limiting sales exclusively to medical cannabis.
+Adult Use Retail Sales facilities are a permitted use in the CG, CN, MB, and ML zoning districts, subject to approval of a Use Permit and Coastal Development Permit.
+Adult Use Retail Sales may only be permitted in the MG zone and in the MC zone as an interim use as Microbusiness activities consistent with Section 55.4.10.2.
+All certified regulations applicable to permitting of Medical Cannabis Dispensaries shall be applicable to Adult Use Retail Sales facilities, except those limiting sales exclusively to medical cannabis.

 55.4.10.2 Microbusiness.
-Microbusiness activities are a permitted use, subject to a Special Permit and Coastal Development Permit, in any of the zones in which authorized cannabis activities is a permitted use (except on parcels zoned RA, AE, TPZ or TC).
+Microbusiness activities are a permitted use, subject to a

+Special Permit and Coastal Development Permit, in any of the zones in which authorized cannabis activities is a permitted use (except on parcels zoned RA or, AE).
+In the MC zone, a Conditional Use Permit and Coastal Development Permit are required for interim cannabis uses.

-Locational Criteria:
+Road Locational Criteria:

 Adult Use Retail Sales and Microbusinesses with on-site customer traffic shall be located on roads that are paved with centerline stripe, or paved meeting the Category 4 standard.
-Exceptions may be considered with a Use Permit.
-Where an exception is sought, the Use Permit application shall include an evaluation of the local road network and relevant segments prepared by a licensed engineer.
-The engineers report shall include substantial evidence to support a finding that standards for the protection of public health and safety, including fire safe road access, capacity to support anticipated traffic volumes, water quality objectives, and protection of habitat can be met.

 Sites for microbusinesses that involve visitor-serving uses must also comply with the Public Accommodation Standard.
 Microbusinesses shall also comply with all performance standards applicable to any of the uses combined under a single Microbusiness license.